bitansa/MR.RGM/README.md

 #> [5,] -0.002296943  0.13176051  0.012056218 -0.0010876040 0.00000000
 ```

-We get the estimated graph structure between the response variables in
+We get the estimated causal network structure between the response
-the following way:
+variables in the following way:

 ``` r